Australia enacted one of the largest gun reforms ever nearly 2 decades ago -- and gun deaths plummeted

 A sure and swift reaction

-In 1996, a man named Martin Bryant became the worst killer in Australia’s history.
-After walking into a cafe in Port Arthur, Tasmania, he killed 35 people and wounded 23 others with a semiautomatic rifle and another semiautomatic assault weapon.

-Bryant’s actions shook Australia to its core just six weeks after then-Prime Minister John Howard took office.
+Bryant’s actions shook Australia to its core just six weeks after former Prime Minister John Howard took office.

 As a federation, Australia gives its national government limited powers.
 So Howard stared down the challenge of convincing the country’s various states to support nationwide reform while the national government banned the import of specific weapons.